-Located in Orange County, Lake Forest is an ideal area to receive anxiety treatment.
-Our mental health clinic provides a structured environment licensed under rules set forth by The California Department of Social Services (DSS).
-Contact us today to learn more about Anxiety Treatment in Orange County, CA.
+People who are struggling can obtain inpatient Orange County anxiety treatment in one of two locations.
+Each facility provides a structured environment licensed under rules set forth by The California Department of Social Services (DSS).
+Contact us today to learn more about our inpatient Orange County anxiety treatment.

-GAD can be characterized by excessive worrying and long-lasting anxiety, over normal or unthreatening events and objects.
-Often, an individual who suffers from this disorder will experience fear at a petrifying level.
+GAD involves excessive worrying and long-lasting anxiety over normal or unthreatening events and objects.
+Often, an individual who suffers from GAD will experience fear at debilitating levels.
 They are continuously worrying about their health, money, family, school, or job, and are unable to find healthy coping mechanisms.

 PTSD arises when an individual has been exposed to a traumatic event and experiences severe anxiety attacks and/or flashbacks.
 However, they usually become triggered by a non-threatening event.

 An individual with social anxiety disorder has a severe fear of social situations.
 They fear rejection, being judged, and embarrassing themselves.
-Their sensitivity to others opinions is so exaggerated that they are unable to enjoy social events.
-This anxiety disorder is apparent in many places, such as a workplace or school environment.
+Their sensitivity to others’ opinions is so exaggerated that they are unable to enjoy social events or working in groups.

 Individuals who suffer from OCD experience uncontrollable compulsions that drive ritualistic, repetitive, and highly disruptive behaviors.